ibanknatoPrad/emuDownloadCenter-wiki/Collecting-walktrough.md

     [EMULATOR]
     Author              = Author(s) of the emulator.
-    Contact             = E-mail of the Author.
+    Contact             = E-mail adress of the Author.
-    License             = The License of the Emulator (Freeware/Shareware/Open Source/GPL).
+    License             = The License of the Emulator (Freeware/Shareware/Open Source/GNU GPLvx).
     BiosNeeded          = Does the Emulator need BIOS ROM(S) to run?
 (1=yes) Website             = The Website where the emulator can be found (starting with http://) Notes               = Small description of the emulator.